-- Communicate regularly to discuss capacity, intake schedules, transportation and animals. - Cover transport cost. - Work with source shelter to meet the prescribed transfer protocols, a current version of the protocols is attached as Appendix A. Protocols may be modified during the relationship with source shelters as needed and may be adjusted on a case by case need. - Plan for each transport will be discussed, including a date and time for transport and the approximate number of animals. - Meet any additional state importation requirements. - Work to secure proper paperwork from source communities, recognizing the reason assistance is needed in the first place and work to help elevate procedures as needed. - Assign a point of contact for the relationship. - Use positive language when speaking about the relationship and the source community partner involved. - Work with all partners to routinely celebrate the program via communications and media.
+- Communicate regularly to discuss capacity, intake schedules, transportation and animals. - Cover transport cost. - Work with source shelters to meet the prescribed transfer protocols, a current version of the protocols is attached as Appendix A. Protocols may be modified during the relationship with source shelters as needed and may be adjusted on a case by case basis. - Plan for each transport will be discussed, including a date and time for transport and the approximate number of animals. - Meet any additional state importation requirements. - $\circ$ Assign a point of contact for the relationship. - Use positive language when speaking about the relationship and the source community partners involved. - Work with all partners to routinely celebrate the program via communications and media.